Skip to content

 Grow Their Creative Confidence

 MMTM is open to all K-16 students within CD12 and the West San Fernando Valley.
-CD12 Communities Include: Chatsworth / Porter Ranch / Northridge / North Hills / West Hills / Granada Hills and Reseda.
+CD12 Communities Include: Chatsworth / Porter Ranch / Northridge / North Hills / West Hills / Granada Hills and Sherwood Forest.

 Creative Change-Making Ideas

 There is no question that changing the world is a daunting task.
-The truth is, youth are often an untapped source for creative change-making ideas.
-When these young change-agents have the support they need in every phase of the process, we may be surprised with what they can accomplish—on their campuses, in their communities, and beyond.
+The truth is, youth are often an untapped resource for creative thinking and change-making ideas.
+When these young change-agents have the support they need in every phase of the creative process, we may be surprised with what they can accomplish—on their campuses, in their communities, and beyond.